 Prior to Enrolling

-You should speak with their Educational Services Officer (ESO) or counselor within your branch of military service prior to enrolling at Georgia College or any institution.
+Eligible service members must receive approval from an Educational Services Officer (ESO) or counselor within your branch of military service prior to enrolling at Georgia College or any institution.
 Since military funding is limited, it is important for all service members to use all their resources in making any educational decision.

 Veteran’s Administration Benefits Certification